DharmalingamViky/reward-managment/README.md

 Then restart the service and then create debug configuration in intellj

-# Spring boot and MongoDB REST API - CRUD Example
+# Spring boot and MongoDB REST API - Reward management on purchase

 The application demonstrates the REST API using Spring boot and MongoDB.
 The application demonstrates all the database operations like Create, Read, Update and Delete.